nuxeo/nuxeo-bench-site/content/11b-documents.md

 <img src="/images/11b/36-phase2-raw-perfs.png" alt="Phase 2: Raw Performance Statistics" width="800px">

-### Downsizing results
+### Downsizing Results

 #### Motivations

 The goal is to reduce the cost of the database used for the archives repository.

 There are 3 steps in the downsizing:
 - step 0: import configuration
   - 5xM80 NVMe : fast configuration to allow initial data import
 - step 1: downsize but keep IO